STA 732: Statistical Inference

 2. Exams + Homework: Midterm (24%) + Final (56%) + Homework (15%) + Pop Quizzes (5%)

-This means homework and pop quizzes can only improve your grade, never lower it.
+This means homework and pop-quizes can only improve your grade, never lower it.

-There will be 11 random (5-minute) pop quizzes throughout the semester, designed to encourage regular reading.
+There will be 11 random (5-minute) pop-quizes throughout the semester, designed to encourage regular reading.
 Homework assignments are due at the beginning of the lecture on Thursdays.
 Only your best 10 homeworks/popquizes count.

 Schedule